Passive Multifamily Investing Through Diversified Funds

 Inflation hedge as short-term renter leases (12 months) can be adjusted annually to pass through cost increases

-Compelling financing: Freddie Mac and Fannie Mae provide low interest rate debt for mobile home park acquisitions with two supplemental financing opportunities.
+Compelling financing: Freddie Mac and Fannie Mae provide low interest rate debt with supplemental financing opportunities

 For more information on multifamily, you can purchase Paul Moore’s book here